joas8211/payload-tenancy/tests/README.md

 - unit.test.ts - Tests code directly by importing it.
 - admin.test.ts - Tests functionality as admin panel user through browser using Puppeteer.
+- local.test.ts - Tests functionality using Local API.
+- graphql.test.ts - Tests functionality as GraphQL API client.
-- api.test.ts - Tests functionality as API client using Rest or GraphQL.
+- rest.test.ts - Tests functionality as Rest API client.

 ## Folder structure

-Tests are structured so that the first folders are stages of the plugin's life that are ordered by number prefix (eg. "0-configuration/"), and inner folders are different scenarios at that stage.
+- Test scenarios can be found from "scenarios" directory where each folder represents one scenario or feature to test.

 ## Server